-The Directors of the Company as at 31 December 2022 are detailed on pages 60 to 61.
+The Directors of the Company as at 31 December 2023 are detailed on pages 66 to 67.
 These pages contain their biographical details, along with the details of their Board Committee memberships.

-The Corporate Governance Report, which commences on page 60, includes details of the Board and Committee membership changes that occurred during the financial year ending 31 December 2022.
+The Corporate Governance Report, which commences on page 66, includes details of the Board and Committee membership changes that occurred during the financial year ending 31 December 2023, if any.